dennisrijsdijk/python-wayland-extra/README.md

         sys.exit(1)
 ```

-Register an event handler by add adding it to the relevant event:
+Register an event handler by adding it to the relevant event:

 ```python
     wayland.wl_display.events.error += self.on_error